Grand Canyon Skywalk Bus Tour from Las Vegas

 - Don't have all day?
 Skip the bus and opt for an airplane flight to the Grand Canyon West Rim and experience the Skywalk.

-- Tour Duration: Approximately 12 hours, not including hotel transfers
+- Tour Duration: Approximately 10 hours, including hotel transfers

 - Drive Time: Approximately 3 hours each way